Meadowlarke/Bibliography/Bibliography.md

 > **Additionally he argues that assigning semiotic meaning to practices undercuts their meaning as direct expressions.
 Anthropological analysis, he says, should be consistent with the understandings of the culture at hand.
 For preliterate societies, these understandings are often embedded in the very practices of theirs which we study.
 A semiotic analysis (i.e. structuralist) which breaks these acts up into ideas says nothing because the acts themselves never symbolized anything.
 They just were.
 Ultimately, he argues that participant observation should be seen as an end in itself and that anthropologists should focus on learning the practical, physical, techniques of the society in order to build an archive of embodied understanding from which interpretations may be made.**

-> p.
 328: Discussion of the over-emphasis of the cognitive and linguistic in science and studies of culture.

-> p.
 329: Discussion of the treatment of the body as a sign, and as a social object and instrument.

-> p.
 330: Initiation ceremony in Sierra Leone.

-> p.
 332: Discussion of the shortcomings of his original analysis of the above initiation ceremony.

-> p.
 334: Theoretical discussion of patterns of body use.

-> p.
 334: Discussion of the effect of changes in the environment on techniques of the body.

-> p.
 335: Discussion of embodied latent expressions.
 (Such as women knowing innately how to perform male drag.)

-> p.
 335: The cultural function of initiation ceremonies.

-> p.
 335: Discussion of the "mimetic faculty."

-> p.
 336: Society comes out of a body within the habitus.

-> p.
 336: He drops the term "body-mind-habitus."

-> p.
 337: Discussion of the importance of kinesthetic learning in Kuranko culture.

-> p.
 339: Conclusion: don't make assumptions about what practices mean, or that they mean anything.

-> p.
 340: Anecdote on fire making and discussion of participant observation as an end in itself.

 ### Jackson, Philip T. "Two Descendants of Josquin's 'Hercules' Mass." _Music & Letters_ 59, no. 2 (1978): 188-205.